0xENDER/MySchoolProject/README.md

 To make all the production-ready versions of the codebase, use the `build.sh` file.
 And, if you're on windows, use the *Windows Subsystem for Linux* to execute this file.

+## Licensing

+This project is licensed under an [Attribution-NonCommercial-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-nc-sa/4.0/)!

 ## Credits

 - *The icons: [Evericons](https://freebiesui.com/figma-freebies/figma-icons/460-free-minimalistic-icons/)*